onera/Cassiopee/Converter/doc/source/Filter.rst

 ---------------------------------------------------------------------------

-.. py:function:: Converter.Filter.readPyTreeFromPaths(t, fileName, paths, format=None, maxFloatSize=-1, maxDepth=-1)
+.. py:function:: Converter.Filter.readPyTreeFromPaths(t, fileName, paths, format=None, maxFloatSize=-1, maxDepth=-1, com=None)

     Read nodes of t specified by their paths.
     Exists also as in place function (_readPyTreeFromPaths) that modifies t